 Are you having three square meals a day – a balanced diet consisting of several servings of veggies, fruit, wholegrains, low-fat dairy products and protein?

-If you are, then you’re likely to have adequate nutrition to support you and your baby, says Dr Tan Eng Loy, a consultant at the Department of Obstetrics and Gynaecology at Singapore General Hospital (SGH).
+If you are, then you’re likely to have adequate nutrition to support you and your baby, says Dr Tan Eng Loy, senior consultant at the Department of Obstetrics and Gynaecology at Singapore General Hospital (SGH).

 But if you skip meals frequently or eat a lot of snacks and fast food, then a nutrition boost in the form of a prenatal vitamin may help you.